 2 Weeks in Jordan

 Two weeks in Jordan may seem like a lot of time to spend in this tiny country, but you have travelled all the way here, so why not take your time and really immerse yourself in the experience?
-This itinerary reflects my travels around the country.
+This 14 day Jordan itinerary reflects my travels around the country.
 Even with this amount of time, I felt like there were more things I would have liked to have done.
-I will in a few more suggestions at the bottom of things to do in Jordan that I missed.
+I will include a few more suggestions at the bottom of things to see in Jordan that I missed.

 Day One – Arrive in Jordan

-Almost everyone who comes to Jordan will arrive by plane into Amman.
-It is also possible to come overland from other countries, and some people do that by combining their holidays in Jordan with a visit to Israel too.
+Almost everyone who comes to Jordan will arrive by plane into Queen Alia International Airport, Amman.
+It is also possible to come overland from other countries, and some people do that by combining their holidays in Jordan with a visit to Israel.